• Skip to primary navigation

 • Tips

-You are here: Home / Sauces / Homemade Marinara Sauce
+You are here: Home / Sauces / Homemade Marinara Sauce Recipe

-June 24, 2013 By Joe 1 Comment
+May 20, 2023 By Joe Boyle 1 Comment

-2 shares
+11 shares

 • Facebook

-Jump to Recipe Print Recipe
+Jump to Recipe

 Marinara sauce in America is a red tomato sauce.
 Something you would get from Olive Garden.
 In Italy, traditionally, marinara would be tomatoes, onion, spices, and seafood.
 This acidic mixture the Italians were serving was a staple that would last for a while without refrigeration.

 My homemade marinara sauce was developed when I got tired of buying jars of sauce.
 Ragu was my favorite at first, then Classico, Prego, Paul Newman.
-They all left we wanting something else.
+They all left me wanting something else.
 They usually had some sugar in them.
 Sometimes way too much sugar.
 They just didn’t do it for me.
-After experimenting for a while I finally hit on a recipe I could live with.
+After experimenting for a while, I finally hit on a recipe I could live with.
 And, nothing is set in stone, so I like to mix this up occasionally.
 You can too.
 First, try this.

 Ingredients for Simple Marinara Sauce